On 3-generated 6-transposition groups: Proof of the main theorem

+We will denote the obtained centralizer element $y_1$.
+We will use it in our relations for this section as well as in the following reduction:

 Note that since the order of $|yx^z|=|xy^z|$ is $6$ we have, by properties of dihedral groups, that $(y^z)^{xy^z} \in C_G(x)$.
 We denote that element $y_2$.
-If the group has index $1$ in $G$ then $G$ shrinks, since $C$ is clearly a subgroup of $C_G(y)$ and it having index 1 would imply that $z$ commutes with $x$.
-This is the case for both remaining values of $i_3$ (The value of $i_4$ is needed to determine the index of the aforementioned group, however its index is equal to $1$ for every value of $i_4$ among $4,5,6$).
-Thus we move on to the next case.
+If the group has index $1$ in $G$ then $G$ shrinks, since $C$ is clearly a subgroup of $C_G(x)$ and it having index 1 would imply that $z$ commutes with $x$.